Ohio Tint Exemption

 2

-A licensed Ohio physician reviews your medical documentation against state exemption requirements.
+A licensed Ohio physician (MD or DO) reviews your documentation against ORC §4513.241(B)(2) requirements.
 Most reviews are completed within 24 hours.

 3